 - Properties selling for less than their assessment value.
 In the current Miami condo market we see a lot of inventory and many sellers are looking to sell fast.
 This provides for great investment opportunities if you can purchase properties below market value.
 To know if you are purchasing below market value, please verify with our online Miami market reports

 - Upkeep and Maintenance.
 Owning a condo is less of a hassle than owning a home.
 A condo doesn’t have a yard, a roof or a pool to maintain and are generally seen as low maintenance investments

 - Condo Lifestyle.
 Many Miami condos offer a lavish lifestyle with great services and amenities.
 This adds to the value of your condo and this can be a great selling point when renting a unit.

 Comparing the Investment Value of Homes and Condos in practice

-This is a rough guide for a $1,000,000 property with a 20% downpayment and a $800,000 mortgage.
+This is a rough and simplified guide for a $1,000,000 property with a 20% downpayment and a $800,000 mortgage.
 We cannot generalize* the Miami real estate market, but for the simplification of this example we assume that a $1M dollar home or condo can be rented for approximately $6,000 per month

 *Of course costs like maintenance and upkeep vary from property to property and these should always be considered on a property specific basis.